F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    *Initialization mode parameter*: **round-robin**

-   Round-robin mode, which distributes the enqueued burst of crypto ops among its slaves in a round-robin manner.
+   Round-robin mode, which distributes the enqueued burst of crypto ops among its workers in a round-robin manner.
 This mode may help to fill the throughput gap between the physical core and the existing cryptodevs to increase the overall performance.